15 Feb Let’s Talk about HEART!

 “Protect and Repair the Vascular Wall”

-In addition to dietary interventions, in our practice we utilize natural supplements, herbs, and vitamins to heal and maintain healthy endothelial function.
-Some revolutionary products, like Arterosil is an algae-based product that repairs and rebuilds the endothelial glycocalyx.
-Other products supporting arterial health are beetroot powder, L-Arginine, Omega 3 Fatty Acids, B-vitamins, turmeric, and many other preparations can offer additional protection as an adjunct to dietary and lifestyle interventions.
+In addition to dietary interventions, we utilize natural supplements, herbs, and vitamins to heal and maintain healthy endothelial function in our practice.
+Some revolutionary products, like Arterosil, is an algae-based product that repairs and rebuilds the endothelial glycocalyx.
+Other products supporting arterial health are beetroot powder, L-Arginine, Omega 3 Fatty Acids, B vitamins, turmeric, and many other preparations that can offer additional protection as an adjunct to dietary and lifestyle interventions.
 The approach must be individualized to your particular needs and risk factors.

-Read this article dedicated specifically to issues in women cardio-vascular disease.
+Read this article dedicated specifically to issues in women’s cardiovascular disease.